abbesemna/ATS-Resume-Builder/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-MIT License - feel free to use this project for personal purposes.
+Feel free to use this project for personal purposes.

 ## Author